• Home

 Property Finder has a pretty great Rent vs Buy Calculator to help you figure out the right timeframe and understand how both renting and buying will impact you financially.

-We particularly like this calculator as it factors in the length of stay, the upfront fees of buying a property in Dubai, and how much you will save if you rent versus buy.
+We particularly like this Rent vs Buy Calculator as it factors in the length of stay, the upfront fees of buying a property in Dubai, and how much you will save if you rent versus buy.

 Input your “length of stay” and play around with it.
 When the renting amount becomes pricier than the buying amount, that’s the timeframe you should consider to buy in Dubai.

-But do note, this calculator does not include service charges, property insurance, valuation fee, maintenance expenses, life insurance (mortgage requirement) etc. It’s typically 7-8% of the property value.
+But do note, this Rent versus Buy Calculator does not include service charges, property insurance, valuation fee, maintenance expenses, life insurance (mortgage requirement) etc. It’s typically 7-8% of the property value.

 You will need to factor these in your calculations (see post here on all extra costs), and see if which one makes better sense financially for your time frame.